Welcome to nature’s slip n’ slide. Get ready to slide down the slopes of Wilson’s Peak — and that’s just when you’re going up!

 - Straddle the Queensland/New South Wales border

-At 1230 metres high, Wilson’s Peak towers above the border fence, and makes this one strenuous hike.
+At 1230m high, Wilson’s Peak towers above the border fence and makes this one strenuous hike.
 It’s leg day because it’s up, up, up to the summit with very little reprieve all the way.

 Starting on a maintenance trail with undulating hills, the Wilson’s Peak trail goes alongside the rabbit proof fence straddling the Queensland/New South Wales border in Main Range National Park.
 The trail takes you through the foothills of Wilson’s Peak before you start the climb.
 The trail is easy to follow to the rocky base of the summit, you simply keep the fence to your left as you climb.